 So, in this article, we will discuss The Ark of The Covenant and the connection between it and Freemasonry.
-The Ark of the Covenant is a well-recognized Freemasonic symbol which can be seen on various items associated with Freemasonry.
+The Ark of the Covenant is a well-recognized Jewish symbol which can also be seen on various items associated with Freemasonry.

-But, before delving into the relationship between Ark of the covenant and Freemasonry, it’s important to shed light on the Ark of The Covenant itself as not many people may know about it.
+But, before delving into the relationship between the Ark and Freemasonry, it’s important to shed light on the Ark of The Covenant itself as not many people may know about it.

 The first mention of this ark is in the Book of Exodus when God instructs Moses to build this ark.
 God instructed Moses during his 40 days stay on Mount Sinai to build the Ark of the Covenant according to a pattern which Moses was shown.

 Moses was asked to make this ark out of shittim wood using the pattern for the tabernacle and furnishings of the Ark to house the Tablets of Stone.

 As per the Book of Exodus, the ark was supposed to be made as per exact specifications.
 It is to be 2½ cubits in length, 1½ in breadth, and 1½ in height (approximately 131×79×79 cm). it had to be gilded entirely in gold and a crown or moulding of gold is to be put around it.

 Four rings of gold are to be attached to its four corners, two on each side—and through these rings, staves of shittim-wood overlaid with gold for carrying the Ark are to be inserted; and these are not to be removed.